 Acid value

-Procedure: Twenty five milliliters (25ml) of diethyl ether solution was mixed 25ml alcohol and 1ml phenolphthalein (1%) and carefully neutralize with 0.1M NaOH.
-Exactly 1-10g of the oil was dissolved in the mixed neutral solvent and titrate with aqueous 0.1M NaOH shaking constantly until pink colour which persists for 15 seconds is obtained.
+Procedure: 25ml of diethyl ether solution was mixed 25ml alcohol and 1ml phenolphthalein (1%) and carefully neutralize with 0.1M NaOH.
+Additionally, 1-10g of the oil was dissolved in the mixed neutral solvent and titrate with aqueous 0.1M NaOH shaking constantly until pink color persists for 15 seconds.

-Calculation:
+The acid value of fatty acid was determined using the formula given below:

 Acid value = titre (ml) x 5.61weight of sample used